So many online ammo websites, right?

 Why Buy Ammo Online?

-A survey of gun owners conducted by the NSSF in 2012 found that 53% of gun owners bought ammo online and that 86% of those cited lower prices and quantity discounts.
+A survey of gun owners conducted by the NSSF found that 53% of gun owners bought ammo online and that 86% of those cited lower prices and quantity discounts.

 I’d like to also add in variety and tax savings.